WorldModelers/WorldModelers.github.io/publications.md

     - [SRI, University of California, Santa Barbara (UCSB)](#sri-university-of-california-santa-barbara-ucsb)
   - [Multi-Institute Collaborations](#multi-institute-collaborations)

-# Full List of World Modelers Publications
+# List of Publications by Functional Area and Contributing Team
+This page contains the full list of publications authored by teams contributing to the World Modelers program.

 ## Causal Knowledge Extraction and Assembly